cgustave/netcontrol/netcontrol/vyos/README.md

      |         - packet_loss <number> in %
      |         - packet_reordering <number> in %
      |         - bandwidth <number> in mbps (only mbps supported)
      |
+     |         Following options are all enabled by default but it is made
+     |         configurable to fasten processing when multiple config should be
+     |         done successively on the same unit :
+     |         - exit : Force a disconnection once done
+     |         - save : Forces a saving of config
+     |         - commit : Apply the configuration
+     |         - configure : Enter configuration mode
+     |
      |  trace_mark(self, mark)
      |